Paul Lee Professional Development Grants

 Step 5: Submit the VCCS Professional Grant Final Report Form (online only).

 A combination of time and expenses is possible, with maximum funding for time at eight credits.
-Most time is funded at four credits.
+Most time is funded at three credits.
 Summer funding is a flat $2,500.
 No proposals will be accepted that request time or budget reimbursement for work undertaken before or subsequent to the award period.

 Awarded funds will be transferred to the colleges.
 For time awards, colleges will use the funds for adjunct replacement through the normal budget process.
 Faculty will coordinate time and grant specifics with their vice president and dean/supervisor.
 For reimbursement expenses, colleges will establish a budget account where faculty can be reimbursed for the expenditures related to fulfilling the objectives of the research.